La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 <pixra url="/assets/pixra/cilre/le_prenu_e_le_gerku.png" caption="ti prenu .i ti gerku" definition="This is a person.
 This is a dog."></pixra>

-Remember that in Lojban, punctuation like "?" (question mark) is totally optional and used mostly for stylistic purposes.
-After all, we use the question word **xu** that shows the question anyway.
+Remember that in Lojban, punctuation like "?" (question mark) is mostly optional and used mostly for stylistic purposes.
+This is because the question word **xu** already shows that it is a question.

 Other examples: